 A key task in starting a practice is opening the bank accounts and trust accounts that the firm will use.
 To ease transactions, choose a bank that is mobile- and online-friendly.
 See also the How-To Kit Open an IOLTA Account.

 Types of insurance you should consider purchasing for your new practice include malpractice, business, health, life, vehicle, liability, property, and disability.
 You should purchase malpractice insurance immediately.

 You will need to select your office space and purchase furniture, office equipment, and supplies.
-You will also need to furnish your library.
-See the Checklist for Opening a Law Practice and the Law Office Technology Checklist.
+You will also need to ensure that you possess the necessary legal resources pertaining to your practice area(s).
+See the Checklist for Opening a Law Practice and the Law Firm Technology Checklist.

 Whether you work in a law firm or on your own, the ticket to success is the ability to attract new business.
 It is important to develop a marketing strategy.
 See the How-To Kit Create a Marketing Plan for Your Small Law Firm.

 Step 10: Establish a docket control system.

 In many legal malpractice insurance application forms, attorneys are asked to explain their internal docket control system.
 This is done for good reason—a poor docket control system can lead to missed dates and liability exposure.